 MPH Common Core Curriculum

-The UW School of Public Health (SPH) is excited to launch a new common core MPH curriculum in Autumn 2020.
-The new core curriculum is made up of six courses which will incorporate new student-centered learning strategies and use of real-world case studies.
+The UW School of Public Health (SPH) is excited to launch the MPH Common Core in Autumn 2020.
+These MPH Common Core Courses will incorporate student-centered learning strategies and use of real-world case studies.
 Students will learn by solving problems and through teamwork in small groups.
 Courses will be taught by teams of instructors from different disciplines across public health.
-All MPH students in the SPH will take these courses together; departmental and track required and elective curriculum will complement the MPH common core.
-PHI course descriptions and instructors listed here.
+Global health required and elective curriculum will complement the MPH common core.

 - Fundamentals of Public Health (PHI 511, autumn, 3 credits)

 - Analytic Skills for Public Health I (PHI 512, autumn, 7 credits)

 - Analytic Skills for Public Health II (PHI 513, winter, 3 credits)

 - Determinants of Health (PHI 514, winter, 3 credits)